Can chickens eat watermelon?

 Can chickens have watermelon seeds?

-Five chickens eating watermelon seeds.My chickens eat the watermelon seeds before anything else!
+Five chickens eating a ripe watermelon seeds.My chickens eat the watermelon seeds before anything else!

 Can chickens eat watermelon rind?